Martha O'Driscoll

-Martha O'Driscoll (March 4, 1922 – November 3, 1998) was an American film actress from 1937 until 1947.
-She retired from the screen in 1947 after marrying her second husband, Arthur I. Appleton, president of Appleton Electric Company in Chicago.
+Martha O'Driscoll (March 5, 1922 – November 3, 1998) was an American film actress from 1937 until 1947.
+She retired in 1947 after marrying her second husband, Arthur I. Appleton, president of Appleton Electric Company in Chicago.

-Life and career
+Early life

-O'Driscoll's mother was a financial partner in the Hollywood Mar-Ken School.
+O'Driscoll's mother was a financial partner in the Mar-Ken Professional Children's School, Hollywood, Los Angeles.
 The school's director, Mrs. Bessire, had a son, William Kent Bessire.
 The two women decided to name the school after their children—Mar came from Martha and Ken from Kent.
 The school remained open until the early 1960s.

+Career

 Trained in singing and dancing, O'Driscoll was seen by choreographer Hermes Pan in a local theater production in Phoenix; Pan suggested to her mother that O'Driscoll might do well in movies.
 Her mother and she moved to Hollywood in 1935, but Pan was out of town, so they answered an advertisement for dancers.
 O'Driscoll was given a role in Collegiate (1935), a musical in which Betty Grable had an early leading role.

 O'Driscoll was given more visible parts and began pitching products in magazine advertisements for Max Factor and Royal Crown Cola, among many others.
 These ads also promoted her upcoming pictures.
 She had other small dancing roles in Here Comes the Band, The Big Broadcast of 1936, and The Great Ziegfeld.
 In the last, she was spotted by a Universal talent scout, who arranged for her to have a screen test, followed by a contract.
 Her roles were initially small; in her first Universal film, She's Dangerous (1937), she was not credited by name.
 In the Deanna Durbin vehicle Mad About Music (1937), she was billed as "Pretty Girl".
 Her face appeared on such advertisements as Charm-Kurl Supreme Cold Wave and Max Factor Hollywood Face Powder.
 Universal lent O'Driscoll to MGM for parts in The Secret of Dr Kildare (1939) and Judge Hardy and Son (1940), starring Mickey Rooney.

 RKO, however, gave O'Driscoll her first two starring roles, as romantic interest to the cowboy Tim Holt in Wagon Train (1940) and notably as Daisy Mae in the first screen version of Al Capp's popular comic strip Li'l Abner (1940), which also featured Buster Keaton.

 Paramount became interested in the actress and acquired her contract, casting her first as a maid in Preston Sturges's classic comedy, The Lady Eve (1941).
 Later, she appeared in Cecil B. DeMille's Reap the Wild Wind (1942).
 DeMille was too busy filming to appear at Grauman's Theater to plant his prints in concrete for the Walk of Fame, so instead they brought concrete in a mold to him.
 O'Driscoll, along with Hedda Hopper and Sid Grauman, were photographed at his side during that moment.